Data-Science-for-Linguists/Bigram-analysis-of-writing-from-the-ELI/progress_report.md

 **Next steps**
 - Consult with colleagues about goals 1 and 2
 - Create dataframe with class_id = 3, file_type_id = 6, corresponding answer_id and 'text'
+- Gather stats on bigrams and trigrams and sort by L1 and proficiency level
+- Apply lexical diversity code to different columns (toks, bigrams, trigrams)